 The Trairão Project is situated within the Serra da Seringa Archean age greenstone belt, within the Carajás Mineral Province in Brazil, which also hosts numerous other iron ore deposits.
-The Trairão Project is comprised of eight exploration licences covering approximately 51,635 hectares, and applications for an additional four licenses covering a further 24,887 hectares.
+The Trairão Project is comprised of one exploration licence covering approximately 9,967 hectares, three exploration licenses which are the subject of the Extension Decision (discussed below) covering approximately 19,704 hectares and applications for an additional seven licenses covering a further 21,649 hectares.